Nitrokey/nitrokey-documentation/nethsm/dev-and-test.rst

    Decryption

-We can encrypt data for the key stored on the NetHSM using openssl. (public.pem is the public key file that we created in the Show Key Details section.)
+We can encrypt data for the key stored on the NetHSM using OpenSSL. (public.pem is the public key file that we created in the Show Key Details section.)

 ::